Introduction

 - HTML = bricks, walls, structure

-- CSS = pain, interior design, lighting
+- CSS = paint, interior design, lighting

 You need both.
 They cannot exist without the other.